Form 8.3 - The Vanguard Group, Inc.: Avadel Pharmaceuticals plc

 (a) Purchases and sales

-Purchase/sale Price per unit Class of relevant security Number of securities (Note 5) USUSD0.01 ordinary shares Sale 190 18.56 USD
+Purchase/sale Price per unit Class of relevant security Number of securities (Note 5) USUSD0.01 ordinary shares Purchase 324 18.59 USD

 Ap29